Recent Songs: Recording and composition

+Reception

-ReceptionRecent Songs received warm reviews and was viewed as a return to form by many critics after the shocking Death of a Ladies' Man.
-At the time of the album's release, the New York Times said it provided "an ideal musical idiom for his idiosyncrasies" and listed it among its top ten records of 1979.
+Recent Songs received warm reviews and was viewed as a return to form by many critics after the shocking Death of a Ladies' Man.
+At the time of the album's release, The New York Times said it provided "an ideal musical idiom for his idiosyncrasies" and listed it among its top ten records of 1979.
 In the original 1980 Rolling Stone review, Debra Rae Cohen said: "There's not a cut on Recent Songs without something to offer...and at least four or five tunes are full-fledged masterpieces.
-I wish I had a tape loop of ;The Guests' which features a hold-your-breath, haunting melody."
+I wish I had a tape loop of; 'The Guests' which features a hold-your-breath, haunting melody."
+The Tucson Citizen panned the "heavy touches of a Dylanesque vocal inflection on his more country numbers."

 William Ruhlmann of AllMusic observes, "His writing had become increasingly bitter and angry during the 1970s in the books The Energy of Slaves and Death of a Lady's Man as well as in his lyrics, but there was a new equanimity in these Recent Songs that began with the welcoming introduction of 'The Guests'...The album was full of references to absence and dislocation, but Cohen deliberately countered them with humor."
 Cohen biographer Anthony Reynolds took a dim view of the collection in 2010: "For all its artistry, Recent Songs sounded bland and MOR...the album as a whole ploughed a self-indulgent, middling trough."
 The LP peaked at # 24 in Austria (where it went gold) and hit #56 in Germany.

 Cover versions

 "Ballad of the Absent Mare" has been covered by several artists, notably Emmylou Harris on the album Cowgirl's Prayer (as "Ballad of a Runaway Horse") and Perla Batalla feat.
 David Hidalgo on the album Bird on the Wire: the Songs of Leonard Cohen.
 Martha Wainwright performs a cover version of the song "The Traitor" in the tribute film Leonard Cohen: I'm Your Man.
-Nana Mouskouri has covered the song on several albums (Song for Liberty, Vivre Avec Toi, I'll Remember You, The Rose) and also sung the song in translation, for instance as "Das Fest" on her German language album Ich hab gelacht, ich hab geweint.
+Nana Mouskouri has covered "The Guests" on several albums (Song for Liberty, Vivre Avec Toi, I'll Remember You, The Rose) and also sung the song in translation, for instance as "Das Fest" on her German language album Ich hab gelacht, ich hab geweint.
 The Canadian singer Patricia O'Callaghan performs covers of "The Window", "The Gypsy's Wife" and "The Smokey Life" on her fifth solo album Matador: The Songs of Leonard Cohen released in 2012.